We may earn commission from affiliate links →

 Once in Athens, you can also reach any other point in Greece or get to the ports of Piraeus, Rafina, or Lavrio to get to some of the Greek Islands.

 There are trains and buses from Thessaloniki and Athens to take you to other lesser-known regions in the country.

 The direct distance between Greece and Croatia is about 837 km long; however, a driver will have to be on the road for about 1478.8 kilometers.

-If you still want to experience some on the road travel but prefer to do it on your own, driving from Croatia to Greece can be a great way to discover the Balkans’ geography and history.
+If you still want to experience some on-the-road travel but prefer to do it alone, driving from Croatia to Greece can be a great way to discover the Balkans’ geography and history.

 A trip from Croatia to Greece by car can take from 14 to 20 hours, depending on the stops you make on the way, while prices will range between €150 to €300 depending on road tolls and the kind of engine your car has.